datavzrd/datavzrd.github.io/src/docs/publications.rst

 Publications Using Datavzrd
 ===========================

-The table below lists publications using Datavzrd for communicating their research results.
+The table below lists publications and workflows using Datavzrd for communicating their research results.
 These examples demonstrate the practical applications of the tool.
 We strongly encourage users to look into the various Datavzrd reports created for the publications as inspiration.

 +------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | **Journal**            | **Link**                                                                                                                                                                                         |